🌴 Costa Maya Mayan Ruins & Bacalar Lagoon Excursion (Native Choice Review)

 Two experiences in one: Mayan ruins + Bacalar Lagoon

-I’ve booked with them twice now, and both times felt completely safe walking outside the port area.
-Their team is organized, friendly, and efficient—exactly what you want on a port day.
+I’ve booked with them twice, and both times the walk outside the port felt completely safe.
+Their team is organized, friendly, and efficient — exactly what you want on a port day.

 📦 What’s Included in the Ruins + Lagoon Tour